The Game Drops ‘The Documentary’ Album – Today in Hip-Hop

 On this day, Jan.
 18, in hip-hop history...

 2005: Compton rapper The Game dropped his major label debut The Documentary on Jan.
 18, 2005.

-As the newest signee to G-Unit Records, The Game set out to prove his worth in the crew as well as revive the rep of the West Coast.
+As the newest signee to G-Unit Records at the time, The Game set out to prove his worth in the crew, as well as revive the rep of the West Coast.
 After signing, Game began working on his debut, both in 50 Cent's home studio in Connecticut and in Los Angeles.
 50 himself served as executive producer on the project.
-The 17-track album featured production from Dr. Dre, Just Blaze, Hi-Tek, Eminem and more.
+The 17-track album featured production from many of rap's absolute best, including Dr. Dre, Just Blaze, Hi-Tek, Eminem and more.

 As one cohesive offering, The Documentary was an album you could play without skips nonstop and was well received by fans, critics and radio jockeys alike.
 The album debuted at No. 1 on the Billboard 200, moving 586,000 units sold in its first week.
 By March of that year, The Documentary was certified double platinum in sales.

-The Documentary made a star out of The Game and even in the 13 years since its release, it remains Game's best album in his hefty discography.
+The Documentary made a star out of The Game and even in the 14 years since its release, it remains considered by many to be Game's best album in his hefty discography.